 Walking route: Floriana and Waterfront

-Between the park and Floriana Village, there’s the large St. Publius' Square, with St. Publius church at the end.
+On the south side of the park, there’s the large St. Publius' Square, with St. Publius church at the end.
 In the picture, it’s been decorated for the annual St. Publius celebration.

-Walking through Floriana towards the sea will get you to Valletta Waterfront, a harbor for large ships (momentarily there are no ships in the picture).
-It’s a good place to have lunch on one of its many terraces, and walk back to Valletta via the Upper Baracca lift or through Floriana.
+Walking towards the sea through Floriana will get you to Valletta Waterfront, a harbor for large cruise ships (momentarily there are no ships in the picture).
+It’s a good place to have lunch on one of its many terraces, and walk back to Valletta via the Upper Barrakka Gardens' lift or through Floriana.

 Shopping possibilities in Valletta are concentrated on small shops, which are mostly situated along the central streets: Republic Street (Triq Ir-Repubblika) and Merchants Street (Triq Il-Merkanti).
 The largest shopping center in Malta, The Point is situated on the other side of the bay in Sliema.
 It’ll only take a ferry ride and few hundred meters on foot to get to the shopping center.